JoshuaWise/vapr-output/README.md

 This plugin is used to define which *media types* can be sent in outgoing response bodies.
 It performs [content negotiation](https://tools.ietf.org/html/rfc7231#section-3.4), ensuring that each client receives the best available media type.
 It also handles serialization, enabling you to use any object as a response body instead of just strings or Buffers.

+When a request is received without an Accept header, the first declared media type will be used.

 ```js
 const output = require('vapr-output');
 const app = require('vapr')();